jwdotpark/dcl-metrics-fe/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.
+This project is licensed under the Apache License - see the `LICENSE.md` file for details.

 ## Misc